 Though bacterial infection cases occur throughout the year, there is a large increase in cases during monsoon.

 Fungal infection occurs when the humidity is high.
 The wet and moist surfaces are breeding ground for fungus.
 The infection lies in the outer ear or the ear canal.
 The scientific name for fungal infection is Otomycosis.
+Read our article on fungal ear infection for more information.

 What Are The Causes of Bacterial Ear Infection?